thosgood/this-weeks-finds/markdown/week6.md

 rim of rolling wheel.
 So, succumbing to romanticism momentarily we could call this picture ONE TURN OF THE GREAT WHEEL OF TIME....
-But there is *no* reason to expect further turns, because the differential equation simply becomes singular when r = 0.
+But there is *no* reason to expect further turns, because the differential equation simply becomes singular when $r = 0$.
 We may either say it doesn't make sense to speak of "before the big bang" or "after the big crunch" - or we can look for improved laws that avoid these singularities.
 (I should repeat that we are dealing with unrealistic models here, since